e-h-dev/trip-discoverer/README.md

 ### Known bugs

 - I had tried to create a search bar on the users page for admin to search users by name, I created a new python `@route` and connected the search to the template.
 When searching for users the search came up empty.
 I am still trying to resolve this issue, and in the future, I would like to add this feature to the app.

+## Credits

+### Media

+All the pictures through the pages of the website are downloaded with a license, from [Pixabay](https://pixabay.com/).
+Follow this [link](https://pixabay.com/service/terms/) to see the terms and conditions of downloads from pixabay.

+### Acknowledgments

+I would like to acknowledge the following people:

+* Jabril Akolade - My Code Institute Mentor.

+* Jessica Bessey - Of Newcastle College for helping in facilitating the course.

+* Code institute - For all the help and well-structured lessons making this project possible after only three months of learning HTML.

+* Customer support at Heroku - For helping me get back into my Heroku account after I had difficulties verifying my account.

+* Dan Adiletta - For his [YouTube tutorial](https://www.youtube.com/watch?v=sIGPwvd-nTk).